 This is a chili template.
 You can follow it and substitute your favorite meat or even make a vegetarian version by skipping the meat step.
 In this chili I went all in, combining bison, black beans, and barley.
 If you haven’t tried bison I encourage you to try it.
 Bison is leaner, lower in cholesterol, and more rich in protein and Omega 3’s than beef.
 Other proteins such as beef chuck, pork, chicken or turkey can be substituted.
 If you prefer a vegetarian option, you can double up on the beans instead.
 Then there is the barley – I had a bag of gorgeous purple heritage barley from the farmers market I couldn’t resist adding to the stew.
 It adds heft and extra nutrients to this already hearty stew.
-If you prefer, omit the grains and add more beans.
+You can omit the grains and add more beans.
 You get the idea!

-Bison, Black Bean, and Barley Chili
+Bison, Black Bean and Barley Chili

 Serves 4 to 6

 2 pounds bison meat, cut into 3/4-inch chunks